pablohayden/cart/README.md

 Current special offers are:
 - Apples have 10% off their normal price this week
 - Buy 2 tins of soup and get a loaf of bread for half price

+## Code Example

+/* Application can be launched using...

+org.shopping.cart.ShoppingCartApplication BasketName Apples Milk Bread

+*/

 The program should accept a list of items in the basket and output the subtotal, the special offer discounts and the final price.